akka/akka-persistence-cassandra/docs/src/main/paradox/snapshots.md

 @@snip [snapshot-keyspace](/target/snapshot-keyspace.txt) { #snapshot-keyspace }

 A single table is required.
 This needs to be created before starting your application.
-For local testing you can enable `cassnadra-plugin.snapshot.table-autocreate`.
+For local testing you can enable `akka.persistence.cassandra.snapshot.tables-autocreate`.
 The default table definitions look like this:

 @@snip [snapshot-tables](/target/snapshot-tables.txt) { #snapshot-tables}

 ### Consistency

-By default the snapshot store uses `ONE` for all reads and writes, since snapshots should only be used as an optimization to reduce number of replayed events.
+By default, the snapshot store uses `ONE` for all reads and writes, since snapshots should only be used as an optimization to reduce number of replayed events.
 If a recovery doesn't see the latest snapshot it will just start from an older snapshot and replay events from there.
 Be careful to not delete events too eagerly after storing